 Much later in life William wrote a fascinating book about his family history – available for sale in hard cover at the winery.
 Both he and Leticia have lived and traveled extensively throughout Europe and have an appreciation for fine wine.
 The first wines made on the property were made by William prior to the cave being built.

 In what is possibly the most diverse vineyard in all of the Napa Valley – the Experimental Vineyard contains some 55 varieties of grapes – both table grapes and wine grapes.
-Traditional varietals that Napa has become known for are grown here including Cabernet Sauvignon and Chardonnay but this vineyard also contains obscure varietals that one will never see planted commercially in the Napa Valley such as Perlette, Pedro Ximenez and Muscat Hamburg, to but name a few.
+Traditional varieties that Napa has become known for are grown here including Cabernet Sauvignon and Chardonnay but this vineyard also contains obscure varieties that one will never see planted commercially in the Napa Valley such as Perlette, Pedro Ximenez and Muscat Hamburg, to but name a few.

-The highlight of a visit here is the tour and tasting through the 45,000 square foot cave system.
+The highlight of a visit to Jarvis is the tour and tasting within the 45,000 square foot cave system.
 All wine making facilities are located within the cave itself including their offices.
 Because of this, it is not an intrusive winery on the surrounding landscape.
 Coupled with a huge solar array installed in 2008 Jarvis is a fairly “green”, electrically self sustaining winery.
 This winery feels like a complete underground city.
 We propose one office be on hydraulics in which it would raise above ground for the beautiful views and then lower back into the cave at closing time!

 This cave is arguably one of the top 5 most interesting winery caves in all of the Napa Valley.
 A natural spring within the cave system was discovered while drilling the cave.
 They were advised rather to plug it up and take the risk of it leaking out somewhere else in the cave – to incorporate the water as a feature of the cave.
 And this extra water actually helps maintain a higher humidity content – and helps limit the evaporation of their wines in barrel.